lake-wg/edhoc/draft-ietf-lake-edhoc.md

 80 cc a7 49 ab 58 f5 69 ca 35 da ee 05 be d1 94
 ~~~~~~~~~~~~~~~~~~~~~~~

-info for IV_2m is defined as follows:
+info for IV_2m is defined as follows, in CBOR diagnostic notation:

 ~~~~~~~~~~~~~~~~~~~~~~~
 info for IV_2m =